 GARDEN CITY, N.Y., Jan.
-15, 2021 — Beyond Air, Inc. (NASDAQ: XAIR), a clinical-stage medical device and biopharmaceutical company focused on developing inhaled nitric oxide (NO) for the treatment of patients with respiratory conditions, including serious lung infections and pulmonary hypertension, and gaseous NO (gNO) for the treatment of solid tumors, today announced that it will report financial results for its third fiscal quarter ended December 31, 2020 on Tuesday, February 9, 2021.
+27, 2022 — Beyond Air, Inc. (NASDAQ: XAIR), a clinical-stage medical device and biopharmaceutical company focused on developing inhaled nitric oxide (NO) for the treatment of patients with respiratory conditions, including serious lung infections and pulmonary hypertension, and, through its affiliate Beyond Cancer, ultra-high concentration nitric oxide (UNO) for the treatment of solid tumors, today announced that it will report financial results for its third fiscal quarter ended December 31, 2021 on Thursday, February 10, 2022.
 The Company’s management team is scheduled to host a conference call and webcast at 4:30 pm Eastern Time the same day.

 |Conference Call & Webcast|